GongT/baobao/library/platform/docs/platform.api.md

 //
 // @public (undocumented)
 export function nodeResolvePathArray(from: string, file?: string): string[];

+// Warning: (ae-missing-release-tag) "NormalizePathFunction" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface NormalizePathFunction {
+    // (undocumented)
+    (path: string): string;
+}

+// Warning: (ae-missing-release-tag) "normalizePosixPath" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const normalizePosixPath: NormalizePathFunction;

+// Warning: (ae-missing-release-tag) "osTempDir" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function osTempDir(name?: string): string;

 // Warning: (ae-missing-release-tag) "PlatformPathArray" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //